The Brilliance in Apple Commercials

 I am sure you have seen a number of Apple ads in your day, I never watch T.V. and I have managed to see plenty of them.
 Their ads, like them or not, are VERY effective and if there is anything I have learned while building our company and helping others do the same it is to take what works for the experts and make it work for you.

-Apple is the second largest company in the world (at the time of this entry) and for good reason.
+Apple is the second-largest company in the world (at the time of this entry) and for good reason.
 They design incredible products and market them with a skill that is one to be admired.
-Their marketing strategy and execution is absolutely brilliant.
+Their marketing strategy and execution are absolutely brilliant.

-Their latest commercial with the Williams sisters is no different than the previous commercials in regard to their simplicity.
-But what i found most interesting about this one was what feature they decided to exemplify through the 30 second ‘dream’.
+Their latest commercial with the Williams sisters is no different than the previous commercials in regards to their simplicity.
+But what I found most interesting about this one was what feature they decided to exemplify through the 30-second’ dream’.

 They pointed to one of the features of the phone called the “Do Not Disturb” feature.
 It is a pretty cool feature for the phone as it allows you to tell the phone to leave you alone essentially.
 You can also tell it to only let people on certain lists, like your ‘favorites’, call when you are in the DND mode.
 Another cool feature is that the call will go through if they call twice within 3 minutes (in case of emergency).

 But here is the deal, these features are really not that cool.
 You can simply put your phone on silent, turn it off, put it in airplane mode or leave it in the living room while you snooze in your cave.
 So why would they spend tons of cash to sell you on an iPhone with a relatively weak feature? …Because they are selling you the idea of dreaming and not being disturbed.